p-vel/NG_project/README.md

 Numerical Geometry Project: Convex Hulls
 ========================================

 This folder contains our project on convex hulls.
-More precisely, three algorithms have been implemented:
+More precisely, four algorithms have been implemented:
  * Graham Scan
  * Jarvis March
  * Chan Algorithm

-We have also implemented the Akl-Toussaint Heuristic.
+ * Akl-Toussaint Heuristic.

+**À COMPLÉTER AVEC UNE DESCRIPTION DU MAIN TOUT ÇA**

+A more complete documentation for each algorithm is available in [doc/fullReadMe.md](doc/fullReadMe.md).

 <!--
 It should contain: